 Late post-operative (>7 days): granuloma; tracheal collapse; blocked tube; haemorrhage; tracheal stenosis

-If a patient has an uncuffed tube, that patient has no airway protection from aspiration, and positive pressure ventilation will be ineffective, but air can flow through the mouth and nose and down past the tube.
+If a patient has an uncuffed tube, that patient has no airway protection from aspiration, but air can flow through the mouth and nose and down past the tube.

-If a patient has a cuffed tube, that patient’s airway is protected from aspiration, positive pressure ventilation can be delivered, but the tracheostomy is the only route for air flow (which is a problem if the tube becomes blocked).
+If a patient has a cuffed tube, that patient’s airway is protected from aspiration, but the tracheostomy is the only route for airflow (which is a problem if the tube becomes blocked).
 If you deflate the cuff, air can flow from the mouth and nose down the trachea.

 Now we have a good understanding of the anatomy and types of tracheostomies, how are we going to help Jerry?